SprocketLab/SprocketLab.github.io/_posts/2023-06-15-Lifting-WS.md

 # Aggregation with Tensor Decompositions
 As we saw, the main challenge in WS is to estimate the accuracies $\theta_i$ of the object sources without having access to the ground truth object.
 While approaches like FlyingSquid are simple and efficient, they make some strong assumptions.
-If we want to handle outputs that have high-cardinality or special structure, we may need a more powerful tool.
+If we want to handle outputs that have high-cardinality or special structure (e.g. parse trees, rankings, math expressions etc.), we may need a more powerful tool.
 [Tensor decompositions](https://arxiv.org/abs/1408.0553) are a great candidate for this---having already been used for learning many kinds of mixtures.
 Before we proceed, let's see how we can adapt this class of algorithms to our aggregation setting.

 We'll start with some quick background on *classical multi-view mixture model learning*.
 Our first task is **to understand if it is suitable for aggregating more complicated foundation model objects**.
-As a first step, we ask if it works on par with existing methods for simple settings?
+As a first step, we ask if it works on par with existing methods for simple settings like binary classification?
 If so, does it directly scale up to more challenging objects, such as those that take on many possible values?

 We'll see that tensor methods are competitive for simple cases, but that this approach doesn't scale well when the objects live in higher-cardinality spaces with structure.
 To make it possible to use tensor decomposition approaches for such scenarios, we'll have to make some careful adjustments.